josePereiro/PkgMassInstaller.jl/README.md

 Finally, it will install different versions of all explicit deps specified in all `Project.toml`s.
 All the work is done in temporal enviroments, so the script have no effects on any enviroment.

-It is usefull when you a have not full time internet access and wants to make sure all (and more) is installed and build.
+It is usefull when you a have not full time internet access and wants to make sure all (and more) is installed and built.

 # Installation
 ```console